jbush001/NyuziProcessor/software/apps/doom/README.md

 toolchain, as it is fairly large (50k lines of code, compiled to 300k binary).

 This requires a shareware WAD file.
 This is not included in this repository, but you can find it with a Google search.
-It should be named "DOOM1.WAD" (all uppercase) and placed in this directory.
+Name it "DOOM1.WAD" (all uppercase) and put it in this directory.

 To run in the emulator, type 'make run'.

-To run on FPGA, modify libos to use the ramdisk by setting the ENABLE_RAMDISK macro in fs.c.
+To run on FPGA, change libos to use the ramdisk by setting the ENABLE_RAMDISK macro in fs.c.
 Do a clean rebuild and type 'make fpgarun' to execute.
 The makefile transfers the data files over the serial port into the ramdisk.
 This takes a while.